Jordan Schnitzer Museum of Art

 The museum holds important collections of anthropological, archaeological, biological, and paleontological materials.
 These include the world’s oldest shoes, 10,000-year-old sagebrush bark sandals from Fort Rock Cave, and evidence of North America’s oldest house, a 9,400-year-old summer settlement buried under layers of volcanic ash near Newberry Crater.

 Museum exhibits focus on Pacific Northwest geology, archaeology, biology, Native American cultures, and traditional cultures worldwide.
-Each year, courses in anthropology, biology, geological sciences, architecture and allied arts, and other departments and schools use the museum.
+Each year, courses in anthropology, biology, geological sciences, architecture, design, and other departments and schools use the museum.
 Faculty and staff members lecture, teach, and lead museum and field tours for UO students and the broader community.
 Internship, individual study, volunteer, and employment opportunities are available for students.
 Graduate students and visiting scholars use the collections for research leading to theses, dissertations, and other publications or reports.

 Offering tours and educational activities for children, families, and community groups, the museum works closely with local and regional school districts and other community groups.